 Compartment syndrome is a serious medical emergency.
 If it is not diagnosed or treated properly, a person can suffer from muscle and nerve damage.
 They could even lose muscle and nerve tissue completely.

 While most cases of compartment syndrome happen because of an accident, there are times when medical professionals themselves cause the condition in their patients.
 If that happens, you may need a Philadelphia compartment syndrome attorney.
-At The Weitz Firm, we are standing by to take your case.
+At The Weitz Firm, LLC, we are standing by to take your case.

 Compartment syndrome is a condition that occurs when pressure within the muscles builds to dangerous levels.
 It can decrease blood flow, depriving the injured area of the body’s nourishment and oxygen to the muscle cells.